backstage/backstage/docs/architecture-decisions/adr013-use-fetch.md

 ## Decision

-Backend (node) packages should use the native `fetch` for HTTP data fetching, and importing `undici` where necessary.
+All code that is executed in Node.js (including backend and CLIs) should use the native `fetch` for HTTP data fetching.
 Example:

 ```ts
 import { ResponseError } from '@backstage/errors';